winterweird/bt-interview-tickets/README.md

 -   Respond appropriately to changes in priority - if the priority escalates, remaining time is reset according to new priority; if it de-escalates, remaining time is extended according to new priority
 -   Notify any applicable people of the change

+If there are changes required in the Ticket model, you're free to make those changes or assume they have been made for the purpose of solving this assignment.
+However, be reasonable: Don't just assume a method called `perform_update` has been defined!

+### Additional questions

-How would you modify the Ticket model to include info about what causes the ticket to be pending?
+**Q:** How would you modify the Ticket model to include info about what causes the ticket to be pending?
 Possible causes:

 -   Pending change
 -   Pending customer